kumahq/kuma-website/app/_src/production/deployment/multi-zone.md

   - Send zone ingresses down to zone control plane.
   - Keep an inventory of all data plane proxies running in all zones (this is only done for observability but is not required for operations).
   - Reject connections from data plane proxies.
+  - Leader
+    - Writes to the store
+    - Does insights processing
+    - Other leader components (CP catalog, gc, subscription finalizer, inter cp server)
+  - Followers
+    - Run default components
+    - Read from the store
 - The **zone control planes**:
   - Accept connections from data plane proxies started within this zone.
   - Receive policy updates from the global control plane.